Adding Trivy Scans to Our CI Pipeline

 CVE-2024-YYYY # systemd - not used in container

-Not ideal, but sometimes you have to accept risk when there's no fix available.
+Not ideal.
+But sometimes you accept the risk when there's literally no fix.

 Trivy in different CI systems